 ELEKTA NEUROSCIENCE DEVELOPS WORLD-LEADING SOLUTIONS for diagnosis and treatment of cancer and other brain disorders.
-Leksell Gamma Knife[®] Icon[TM] was launched at the fiscal year-end and is further strengthening Elekta's leading position and increasing the versatility of radiosurgery.
+Leksell Gamma Knife® IconTM was

 Elekta has been a leader in treating cancer and other serious disorders of the brain for decades.
 Continuous clinical advances and technical developments have strengthened the position of Leksell Gamma Knife as the brain radiosurgery system of choice by leading institutions worldwide.